sphinx-doc/sphinx/doc/glossary.rst

       parsing stage, so that successive runs only need to read and parse new and changed documents.

+   extension
+     A custom :term:`role`, :term:`directive` or other aspect of Sphinx that allows users to modify any aspect of the build process within Sphinx.

+     For more information, refer to :doc:`/usage/extensions/index`.

    master document
       The document that contains the root :rst:dir:`toctree` directive.